milestonesys/mipsdk-samples-component/AddLayout/README.md

   the items are sized, and how they share the space in the view.
 keywords: Component integration
 lang: en-US
-title: Adding view layout using Configuration API
+title: Adding a view layout using the Configuration API
 ---

-# Adding view layout using Configuration API
+# Adding a view layout using the Configuration API

 A view layout is the template for creating views in the Smart Client.
 The layout controls how many items can be displayed, how the items are